Inexact subgradient algorithm with a non-asymptotic convergence guarantee for copositive programming problems: Numerical experiments

 Regardless of the subproblem solver, the initial point $\bm{x}_1 \in \bbR^5$ of Algorithm~\ref{alg:proposed} was set to the vector with all elements equal to $1$.
 At each iteration indexed by $k$, we found $\bm{\delta}_k \in \Delta^{n-1}$ satisfying \eqref{eq:xi_ineq_alphaeps}.
 We see that the distance between $\bm{x}_1$ and the set of optimal solutions is less than or equal to $\sqrt{5}$ since $\bm{x} = \bm{0}$ is optimal.
 Based on this and \eqref{eq:N_lb}, we stopped the algorithm when the number of iterations was greater than or equal to $5L^2/\epsilon^2$ or the computational time exceeded \qty{3600}{\second}.

 Following Section~\ref{subsec:NE_stQP}, we used \textsf{MILP} and \textsf{Grid} to solve a standard quadratic programming problem that appears as a subproblem at each iteration of Algorithm~\ref{alg:proposed}.
-We set $\alpha = 0$ when using \textsf{MILP} to solve subproblems and $\alpha = 1$ when using \textsf{Grid}.
-For such $\alpha$, we set $\epsilon$ so that $\epsilon(1+\alpha)$ was $2$ or $0.2$.
+When using \textsf{MILP} to solve subproblems, we set $\alpha = 0$ and $\epsilon = 2$, and when using \textsf{Grid}, we set $\alpha = 1$ and $\epsilon = 1$, so that $\epsilon(1+\alpha) = 2$ in both cases.
 When using \textsf{Grid} to solve a standard quadratic programming problem of the form \eqref{eq:stQP} at each iteration, we set $r$ to the minimum positive integer satisfying \eqref{eq:Grid_r}.